novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-104.md

 Perhaps because of this, Lee Hyun-woo quickly helped her.

-“Say you wanted to understand the economic trends both domestically and internationally.”
+“Let's say you wanted to understand the economic trends both domestically and internationally.”

 “Huh?”